-The financial operations of CBNA are unlike most other dioceses and archdioceses in the United States.
-Most dioceses conduct certain ministries but primarily provide oversight and assistance to parishes and matters of the Roman Catholic faith within their territory.
+The financial operations of CBNA are, in many respects, unlike most other dioceses and archdioceses in the United States.
+Most dioceses conduct certain ministries but primarily provide oversight and assistance to parishes and deal with matters of the Roman Catholic faith within their territory.
 This work often includes the need to assist a few of the poorer parishes.
-Generally speaking, these operations are funded out of chancery taxes assessed against plate collections of the parishes within their territory, from fees for services or other support which is given to such dioceses and archdioceses by the parishes and other institutions within their respective geographic territories.
+Generally speaking, these operations are funded out of chancery taxes assessed against plate collections of the parishes within their territory, from fees for services or other support which is paid to such dioceses and archdioceses by the parishes and other institutions within their respective geographic territories.

-CBNA, on the other hand, must subsidize the operation to thirty-eight (38) out of the forty-six (46) Parishes within the Fairbanks Diocese's territory.
-Accordingly, one of CBNA's primary activities is raising money to subsidize the practice of the Roman Catholic faith in the thirty-eight (38) non-self sustaining parishes, to provide services supporting the operations of these financially non-self sustaining parishes, and to provide services to all people regardless of their faith.
-For purposes of clarity in the discussions and exhibits that follow- CBNA operates on a fiscal year that begins July 1 and ends on June 30.
+CBNA, on the other hand, must subsidize the operation of thirty-eight (38) out of the forty-six (46) Parishes within the Fairbanks Diocese's territory.
+Accordingly, one of CBNA's primary activities is raising money to subsidize the practice of the Roman Catholic faith in the thirty-eight (38) non-self sustaining parishes, to provide services supporting the operations of these financially non-self sustaining parishes and to provide services to all people regardless of their faith.
+For purposes of clarity in the discussions and exhibits that follow-CBNA operates on a fiscal year that begins July 1 and ends on June 30.

-Sources of Income 1.
+1. Sources of Income

-As reflected in the historical analysis attached to this Disclosure Statement as Exhibit "3", CBNA's primary operation has five (5) primary sources of income: (a) Individual Donations solicited by the Alaskan Shepherd (averaging 53.19% of annual income since 2000); (b) Endowment Income (averaging 8.86% of annual income since 2000); (c) Bequests (averaging 13.31% of annual income since 2000); (d) Grants (averaging 14.31% of annual income since 2000); and (e) Fees for Services and Parish Assessments (averaging 6.91 % of annual income since 2000).
+As reflected in the historical analysis attached to this Disclosure Statement as Exhibit "4", CBNA's operations have five (5) primary sources of income: (a) individual donations solicited by the Alaskan Shepherd (averaging 53.19% of annual income of CBNA since 2000); (b) Endowment Income (averaging 8.86% of annual income of CBNA since 2000); (c) Bequests (averaging 13.31% of annual income of CBNA since 2000); (d) Grants (averaging 14.31% of annual income of CBNA since 2000); and (e) fees for services and Parish Assessments7 (averaging 6.91 % of annual income since 2000).

-The Alaskan Shepherd a.
+a.
+The Alaskan Shepherd

 CBNA raises most of the funds necessary to operate the Fairbanks Diocese and fund Parish subsidies through the work of its Alaskan Shepherd office.
 The work of the Alaskan Shepherd office is two fold.
 First, it publishes the "The Alaskan Shepherd" newsletter.
-The newsletter, which is published ten (10) times each year, is meant to keep friends and benefactors of the Fairbanks Diocese informed about and interested in its people and its apostolic works, with articles that are historically accurate, interesting, and edifying.
-Second, the Alaskan Shepherd program seeks prayer and raises financial resources which help the Fairbanks Diocese carry out its mission and ministry.
-The Alaskan Shepherd newsletter and solicitations go to a mailing list of more than 45,000 donors around the world.
+The newsletter, which is published ten (10) times each year, is meant to keep friends and benefactors of the Fairbanks Diocese informed about and interested in its people and its apostolic works, with articles that are historically accurate, interesting and edifying.
+Second, the Alaskan